cvsnehankita/spring-react-signup-jwt/MultiCurrencyMoneyModal.md

 ### Implementation
 Please refer below implementation from package moneyModal.
-1. MoneyModalImpl
+1. org/moneyModal/MoneyModalImpl.java

 ### Example
 USD (US Dollar) ->  EUR (Euro) with exchange rate of 0.85 for amount of 100 USD is 85 EUR.

 ### Detailed Overview